All Episodes

 I'm happy to be here.

-The people's voice counts.
+Where the people's voice counts.

-Because they are seeing, they are seeing exactly how other people see affirmative action.
+Now, again, for the left, I mean, they're twisted like pretzels on this one because they are seeing, they are seeing exactly how other people see affirmative action.

 The left all of a sudden cares about merit.

-They don't care about net.
+They don't care about Netty.

 They believe in affirmative action.

-Uh, and affirmative actions come back to bite them in the butt on this particular episode.
+And affirmative actions come back to bite them in the butt on this particular episode.

-This afternoon on PMS NBC, distraught over this.
+And then here's the hapless contestive brewer this afternoon on PMS NBC, distraught over this.

-The Tea Party is keeping Bristol in the running.
+Conspiracy theorists are speculating the Tea Party is keeping Bristol in the running.

-In fact, I got an email saying I tried to vote for Brandy, and the line was busy the whole time.
+In fact, I got an email saying I tried to vote for Brandy and the line was busy the whole time.

 The Tea Party people are blocking the phones.

-That again, the hapless Contessa Brewer.
+And again, the hapless contestive brewer.

-The way these vote lines are set up, if you get there's nobody answering the phone and saying, How do you vote?
+The way these vote lines are set up, if you get, there's nobody answering the phone and saying, how do you vote?

 I vote for Brandy.

-You get each contestant gets a number.
+You get, each contestant gets a number.

 The call is connected, the votes counted.